 The challenge is to program the robot to trace the polygon.
 Programming the robot to follow a regular polygon reinforces understanding of the properties of 2D shapes and incorporates measurement of distance and angles in terms of wheel rotations, which requires multiplication and proportional thinking.
 It also helps with learning number sense.

-- Basic EV3 robot built from the instruction manual (no sensors needed).
+- Basic EV3 robot built from the instruction manual (no sensors needed)

-- Relates length of polygon side to robot’s wheel rotations by estimating measurement and movement.
+- Relates length of polygon side to robot’s wheel rotations by estimating measurement and movement

-- Relates angle of polygon to robot’s wheel rotations by estimating measurement and movement.
+- Relates angle of polygon to robot’s wheel rotations by estimating measurement and movement

-- Translates measurements into programming code to move a robot a specific distance and turn a specific angle.
+- Translates measurements into programming code to move a robot a specific distance and turn a specific angle

-- Uses a loop program for the robot to trace out a regular polygon.
+Students start using a loop program for the robot to trace out a regular polygon.

 If you would like any further information on number sense and how it can be learnt using robots, please read: